Frequently asked questions about reporting doping

 1. Who can report a concern?

 Anyone can report a concern or pass on their suspicions.
-If you have found out about, identified, seen, know of, or have reasonable grounds for suspecting doping misconduct, we want you to Speak Out!
+If you have found out about, identified, seen, know of, or have concerns about doping misconduct, we want you to Speak Out!

 It doesn’t matter if you are an athlete, coach or trainer or if you are a parent, a member of the team staff, an agent or a manager.
 If you see or hear of something suspicious, we would like you to Speak Out!